mongodb/terraform-provider-mongodbatlas/examples/federated-database-query-limit/README.md

 **2\.
 Review the Terraform plan**

 Execute the below command and ensure you are happy with the plan.
+The `terraform plan` command lets you to preview the actions Terraform would take to modify your infrastructure, or save a speculative plan which you can apply later.

 ``` bash
 $ terraform plan